 A hardship license doesn’t restore all driving privileges—it normally comes with numerous conditions that specify when and where the motorist can drive.
 Some states even limit drivers to certain routes when driving to and from certain permitted places.
 Nearly all hardship licenses will also specify what times the driver is able to drive.
 For example, a motorist with a hardship license might be limited to driving only during daylight hours.

 Procedures for obtaining a restricted license also vary by state.
 Most states require drivers to submit an application through the DMV.
 The driver might also need to attend a hearing where a judge or DMV official determines whether the hardship license will be issued and what restrictions it will contain.
-And when a driver’s license is suspended for a DUI, installation of an ignition interlock device (IID) might be a prerequisite for obtaining the hardship license.
+And when a driver’s license is suspended for a DUI, the installation of an ignition interlock device (IID) might be a prerequisite for obtaining the hardship license.

 Drivers who are caught violating the conditions of their hardship license will usually have their hardship license revoked.
 And in most states, there are no second chances—meaning the driver can’t reapply for another hardship license after losing it.